 The changing government steps and quarantine measures could make it difficult for freight service providers to keep freight moving smoothly throughout the country for the coming weeks.
 This compels companies in the logistics industry to understand the demand impact specific to their business, create short-term demand-supply synchronization strategy, prepare for potential channel shifts, and conduct global scenario planning.
 Let’s have a look at the challenges faced by North American logistics companies and medical equipment shipping organizations.

-Want to gain insights on how your organization can respond to the crisis?
+Want to gain insights into how your organization can respond to the coronavirus crisis?
 Request a FREE proposal and we will provide you with multiple, immediate actions to consider in response to the covid-19.

-After carrying out a thorough analysis of the North American regions, out market intelligence experts have put forth some key points on the impact of the crisis on the logistics industry.
+After carrying out a thorough analysis of the North American regions, our market intelligence experts have put forth some key points on the impact of the coronavirus on the logistics industry.

 - Manufacturing companies could expect a delay of two to three weeks in supply and raw materials and parts for production.

 - As the situation is expected to remain fluid due to lockdown in several regions, shipping and delivery could become a new choke point for some industries.

 - The shutting down of global supply chains could lead to scarcity of day-to-day essentials in the North American region.